Boom Supersonic Stock: Will This Flight Company Go Public Soon?

 With these moves, it’s not surprising investors are wondering if Boom Supersonic stock is the next step.
 But will this startup go public?

 Travel stocks are growing.
 In fact, Sun Country Airlines was one of the top recent IPOs for March.
 However, that trend stems heavily from the travel restrictions placed during 2020.
 For Boom Supersonic to play that growth, the company would need to IPO relatively soon.

 And that’s more than likely not the case.
 Although nothing is for certain, Boom Supersonic doesn’t have a working prototype yet.
 And its first flights are still a few years away.

 It’s possible the company could decide to offer Boom Supersonic stock in an attempt to raise funds for its project.
 However, the company has $6 billion in pre-orders and increasing investor support.
-That means it’s unlikely Boom Supersonic will need to rely on retail investors for funding.
+As well as a promising partnership with United.
+That means it’s unlikely Boom Supersonic will need to rely on retail investors for funding in the near future.

 About Amber Deter

 Amber Deter has researched and written about initial public offerings (IPOs) over the last few years.
 After starting her college career studying accounting and business, Amber decided to focus on her love of writing.
 Now she’s able to bring that experience to Investment U readers by providing in-depth research on IPO and investing opportunities.